gavinkflam/gavinkflam/README.md

 ### Hi there, I'm Gavin

 I am a software engineer based in New York.
 Beyond my day job, I contribute to open-source projects in Kubernetes, containerization and monitoring ecosystems.
-Some of my key contributions include:
+Some of my notable contributions include:

 * Podman: Implemented new flags for overriding hosts file and resolved network alias issues in Docker API.
 [1]
 * Prometheus: Enhanced Azure service discovery by adding public IP address detection.
 [2]